SalemNabeelSalem/clinic-management-app-using-vuejs-and-vuetify/README.md

 # clinic-management-app-using-vuajs-and-vuetify

-This is a final graduation project on information technology department at the university of aden, it's a simple clinic management application using vuejs and vuetify material design framework.
+This is a final graduation project on information technology department at the University of Aden, it's a simple clinic management application using vuejs and vuetify material design framework.

 ## Vue Project Manager GUI
 ```